Prediction or forecast: don't make the mistake anymore!

 You are about to send the launch email for the company's football contest.
 The subject is ready, the visuals are too, and the registration link is set.
 Then doubt creeps in about a simple word.
-Should you write "Make your prediction" or "Make your prognosis"?
+Should you write "Make your prediction" or "Make your forecast"?

 The right reflex is not to memorize an obscure rule.
 It is enough to understand the function of the word in the sentence.
-Once this logic is integrated, you will no longer hesitate, whether for a launch email, a Teams follow-up, an intranet message, or a contest regulation.
+Once this logic is integrated, you will no longer hesitate, whether for a launch email, a Teams reminder, an intranet message, or a contest regulation.

 Introduction to a Common Mistake

 An HR manager often writes in a hurry.
 They need to announce the game, specify the deadline, encourage participation, answer questions like "Can we change our score?" and maintain a professional tone.
-In this context, prediction or prognosis becomes a real field question, not just a simple academic detail.
+In this context, prediction or forecast becomes a real field question, not just a simple academic detail.

 Let’s take a concrete example.
 You are preparing a message for an internal contest around a major sports competition.
 You write:

-"Submit your prognosis by tonight."
+"Submit your forecast by tonight."

 The difficulty comes from the fact that both forms exist.